 Upon arrival to the site, District personnel will investigate the situation to verify that it is a sewer overflow.
-During normal work hours, they will then notify the on-duty supervisor who will then have the closest person to the shop respond to the overflow site with the utility trailer and sewer spill equipment (Jetting Trailer or Ditch Witch Vacuum Trailer).
-The supervisor will also have other staff respond to the site of the overflow, as needed.
+During normal work hours, they will then notify the on-duty supervisor who will then have the closest person to the shop respond to the overflow site with the utility trailer and sewer spill equipment (Jetting Trailer and/or Ditch Witch Vacuum Trailer).
+The supervisor or on-call staff will also have other staff respond to the site of the overflow, as needed.